Illuminator-team/Illuminator/User guide.md

 	realtimefactor=0
 	#0 as soon as possible.
 1/60 using 1 second simulate 1 mintes
 	```
-5. Finally, run the `demo.py` to run the simulation.
+5. Finally, run the `Simulation creator.py` to run the simulation.
 If the user wants to see the results in the Dashboard, you need internet and sign up in [wandb software](https://wandb.ai/site).

 ## Demos